All members do 4 hours of community service in support of hunger programs in North Brooklyn.

 ..is held every Wednesday evening 6-7pm.
 Depending on your volunteer shift, you will be helping out any time between 3-9pm.If you are volunteering for the meal, set up begins at 3pm and clean up ends at 9pm.

 The soup kitchen itself is located at the rear of the church – walk in the front door and to the room on your left.
 The kitchen is through some doors at the back of that room.
 So many people come and help at the soup kitchen and so much happens at the church, that they are used to people wandering in and out – so happily, (but politely in case there is a meeting in progress), walk on through to the kitchen.

-When volunteering, be sure to introduce yourself, checking in with the ladies in the kitchen, Chef Ann (not to be confused with Pastor Ann) or Christine.
-They will get you started.
+When volunteering, be sure to introduce yourself and check in with Hunger Program Coordinator, CB.
+She will get you started.
 The soup kitchen meal is a labor of love, produced from a kitchen that is WAY TOO SMALL to be producing such a fine meal.
 It is essential that volunteers @ the meal be critical thinkers who can work well independently and not need a whole lot of supervision.
 The following is a general guideline for tasks & needs during the various shift hours:

 - 3-530: General clean-up & prep of dining room and backyard dining area.
 General meal prep (i.e. lots of chopping and washing of fruits and vegetables)

 - 6-7: Serving the meal.
 Cleaning the kitchen.
 Trash!

 - 7-8: Dishes!
 Mopping!
 Cleaning!
 Trash!
 Paisley CSA drop off